Mohamed-Abotalb/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - Second C file is 1-swap.c, it swaps the values of two integers.

 - Third C file is 2-strlen.c, it returns the length of a string.

+- Fourth C file is 3-puts.c, it prints a string, followed by a new line, to stdout.